rotexsoft/versatile-collections/README.md

-A collection package that can be extended to implement things such as a Dependency Injection Container, RecordSet objects for housing database records, a bag of http cookies, or technically any collection of items that can be looped over and whose items can each be access using array-access syntax or object property syntax.
+A collection package that can be extended to implement things such as a Dependency Injection Container, RecordSet objects for housing database records, a bag of http cookies, or technically any collection of items that can be looped over and whose items can each be accessed using array-access syntax or object property syntax.

 ![Collection Classes](https://raw.githubusercontent.com/rotexsoft/versatile-collections/master/versatile-collections.png)